How to find great cheap domains

 Register your domain for at least two years

-Whether you are getting a domain name for free or paying for it, consider registering it for at least two years.
+Consider registering your domain for at least two years.
 Here are the reasons why:

 Lock in a lower price

-As with any subscription commitment, the cost is cheaper when you pay for it over an extended period.
-So, bi-annual registration is the way to go.
+The cost is cheaper when you pay for it over an extended period.
+Bi-annual registration is the way to go.

 Save time and hassle

 Registering your domain name bi-annually means you save time and hassle from doing it yearly.
-Also, you can be assured of keeping it for longer so that no one else can claim it.
+It assures you of keeping it longer, preventing anyone else from claiming it.

 SEO benefits

 Google rewards longevity.
-So, using the same domain name for at least two years makes you more credible.
+Using the same domain name for at least two years makes you more credible.

 What constitutes a good domain?